Lose some, win some

 • Community support

-• Messaging with your provider
+• Messaging with a provider

 Hims and Noom have a similar process.
 Here’s how to get started.